martinpihrt/OSPy-plugins/plugins/weather_based_water_level_netatmo/README.md

 When weather-based water level is enabled, the weather will be checked every hour and the water level will be adjusted accordingly.

+The plug-in includes a manifest declaring OSPy weather, Netatmo-network and irrigation-adjustment access, uses the shared OSPy worker lifecycle, closes Netatmo HTTP responses, removes its callback and adjustment during shutdown, and reports calculations without exposing credentials through the Diagnostics health interface.

 Plugin setup
 -----------
 * Check Use Automatic Water Level Adjustment: